DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Method

 \section{Method}

-In this section, we propose \textbf{DisCoRD}, a novel method for decoding pretrained discrete representations in the continuous domain using score based models.
-This allows the generated motions to: 1) capture dynamic, fast-paced motion due to iterative and stochastic nature of score-based models and 2) maintain the natural smoothness of motion by decoding in the raw motion domain, conditioned on discrete tokens.
-We begin by introducing score-based models, including rectified flow, then present the concept of motion tokenization.
-This is followed by an explanation of our conditional rectified flow model, conditioning projection module, and training details.
+In this section, we introduce DisCoRD, a novel method for decoding pretrained discrete representations in the raw motion domain using rectified flow.
+This approach enables motion generation that is both smooth and dynamic: (1) decoding in the raw motion domain preserves natural motion smoothness, and (2) utilizing rectified flow enhances expressiveness, capturing fast-paced movements.
+We begin by introducing rectified flow models and motion tokenization, followed by an explanation of our condition projection, conditional rectified flow decoder, and training details.